 ROBERTO’S COFFEE AND TEA

 Again, this restaurant is more than a coffee shop.
 It was unfortunate for me not to try the Japanese restaurant of The Plaza Hotel Balanga.
-The chef already stopped taking orders when I went there around 9PM.
+The chef already stopped taking orders when I went there around 9 PM.
 This led me to go out of the hotel and survey the nearest restaurants to have dinner.
-A building across Robinsons Galleria, on its upper floor is Roberto’s Coffee and Tea.
+A building across Robinsons Galleria, on its upper floor, is Roberto’s Coffee and Tea.

-It was Mother’s Day and the place was full with families apart from the ongoing buffet promo.
-But despite of customer arrivals, the managers were eager to accommodate everyone entering the premises of the restaurant.
+It was Mother’s Day and the place was full of families apart from the ongoing buffet promo.
+But despite customer arrivals, the managers were eager to accommodate everyone entering the premises of the restaurant.
 If you’re searching for a place like Starbucks with added perks of availing yummy entrees, then Roberto’s is definitely for you.
 I asked the counter crew for a Grilled Prawn Skewers, which was really sumptuous with all the chunks of sweet mangoes, grilled onions, succulent prawns, and flavorful mashed potato.

-Serving time was a little longer but I was able to understand as the crew were busy cleaning tables and going back and forth at their buffet area to check guests.
+Serving time was a little longer but I was able to understand as the crew were busy cleaning tables and going back and forth to their buffet area to check guests.
 You won’t be bored here as the cozy place has also ingenious interior design.
 One wall has all their coffee offerings explained, another brick wall, and a lounge with Kenneth Cobonpue furniture. – P Paterno St, Balanga

 We all know that Bataan played a vital part in the colorful history of our nation during World War II.
 It was fun to see restaurants not sticking with the old culinary scene but rather modernizing the cuisine that’s already available.
 One observation I had during my visit to these restaurants was the all-pervading desserts.
-Restaurants are not only focused in perfecting the main dishes they offer, but always see to eat that a tourist with an insatiable sweet tooth will be well fed.
+Restaurants are not only focused on perfecting the main dishes they offer, but always see to eat that a tourist with an insatiable sweet tooth will be well fed.